-In the cases mentioned above, the coast station shall transmit a shore-to-ship distress relay call addressed, as appropriate, to all ships (VHF only), to a geographical area (MF/HF only) or to a specific ship.
+In the cases mentioned above, the coast station shall transmit a shore-to-ship distress alert relay addressed, as appropriate, to all ships (VHF only), to a geographical area (MF/HF only) or to a specific ship.

-The distress relay call shall contain the identification of the mobile unit in distress, its position and other information which might facilitate rescue.
+The distress alert relay shall contain the identification of the mobile unit in distress, its position and other information which might facilitate rescue.

-The distress relay call is transmitted as follows:
+The distress alert relay is transmitted as follows:

-- use a transmitter which is tuned to the frequency for DSC distress alerts (2187.5 kHz on MF, 156.525 MHz/channel 70 on VHF); - in accordance with the DSC equipment manufacturer's instructions, key in or select on the DSC equipment keyboard (see Note 1 of § 1.2 of this Annex): - distress relay call, - the format specifier (all ships (VHF only), geographical area (MF/HF only), or individual station), - if appropriate, the address of the ship, or geographical area, - 9-digit identity of the ship in distress, if known, - nature of distress, - distress coordinates, - the time (in UTC) when the position was valid; - transmit the distress relay call; - prepare for the reception of the acknowledgements by ship stations and for handling the subsequent distress traffic by switching over to the distress traffic channel in the same band, i.e. 2182 kHz on MF, 156.8 MHz/channel 16 on VHF.
+- key in or select on the DSC equipment (see Note 1 of § 1.2 of this Annex): - distress alert relay, - the format specifier (all ships (VHF only), geographical area (MF/HF only), or individual station), - if appropriate, the address of the ship, or geographical area, - 9-digit identity of the ship in distress, if known, - nature of distress, - distress coordinates, - the time (in UTC) when the position was valid; - transmit the distress alert relay; - prepare for the reception of the acknowledgements by ship stations and for handling the subsequent distress traffic by switching over to the distress traffic channel in the same band, i.e. 2182 kHz on MF, 156.8 MHz/channel 16 on VHF.

-1.4 Reception of a distress relay call
+1.4 Reception of a distress alert relay

-If the distress relay call is received from a ship station, coast stations on receipt of the distress relay call shall ensure that the call is routed as soon as possible to an RCC.
-The receipt of the distress relay call is to be acknowledged as soon as possible by the appropriate coast station using a DSC distress relay acknowledgement addressed to the ship station.
+If the distress alert relay is received from a ship station, coast stations on receipt of the distress alert relay shall ensure that the call is routed as soon as possible to an RCC.
+The receipt of the distress alert relay is to be acknowledged as soon as possible by the appropriate coast station using a DSC distress alert relay acknowledgement addressed to the ship station.
 If the distress relay call is received from a coast station, other coast stations will normally not have to take further action.